Welcome to the Dingle Way.

 * Other meals

 * Transfers to/from Camp

-It was realy wonderful.
+It was really wonderful.
 We enjoyed the walking tour very much.
-The B&B’s were first class en the hostesses are very kind.
+The B&B’s were first class and the hostesses are very kind.

 Very well organized.
 We recommend Tailor Made Tours to several friends.

 We were very lucky with the weather it only rained the first morning.
 We both are that enthusiastic that we are planning to come back to Ireland next year!

 August 2019 – Guido & Alicia, Switzerland

 We just went back from Ireland yesterday and let me tell: We really enjoyed our hiking tour around the dingle peninsula!
 Everything was perfect and well organized.
 Thank you so much.

 Thank you for making our stay in Ireland so well.
 The last day we had to take the bad weather tour from Bally David.
 Everything we was wearing was wet.
 We got a lift to the pub with the owner and the dinner was super.
 We took a sticky tofee pudding , we were really worth it.
 The B&Bs were all very good.
 The food at Donquin was excellent.